Fred Thompson: Political positions

 and was opposed to withdrawing troops, but believed that "mistakes have been made" since the invasion.

-Thompson initially supported the McCain-Feingold campaign finance legislation, but he later said that certain parts should be repealed.

-Thompson was skeptical that human efforts cause global warming and pointed to parallel warming on Mars and other planets as an example.
+Thompson initially supported the McCain–Feingold campaign finance legislation, but he later said that certain parts should be repealed.
+He was skeptical that human efforts cause global warming and pointed to parallel warming on Mars and other planets as an example.

 Filmography

 Thompson's acting roles were credited as Fred Dalton Thompson, unless otherwise noted.